onflow/freshmint/src/templates/README.md

 ```sh
 docker-compose up -d
 ```

 ### Deploy your contract to Flow

-(Ensure you run the following commands from your new project's directory)
+Ensure you run the remaining commands from your new project's directory.

 ```sh
 fresh deploy